rajesh1158/amazon-like-multi-dropdown-responsive-menu/README.md

 You are free to use this plugin in any project, but make sure the credits are NOT removed

-For live demo, go to http://clay6.com/qa/ and mouse over "Explore Categories" button.
 A separate demo.html file is included in this project for reference.

 Usage
 ========